 4. Outbound Engine

 Outbound Engine is a marketing software that primarily caters to professionals in the following industries: real estate, insurance, mortgage, financial advisors, promotional products, auto, wellness, home services, legal, and marketing agencies.
 The software’s primary offering is automated twice monthly newsletters to your contact list, filled with information that’s relevant and engaging.
-Outbound Engine hopes to engage your mailing list to retain existing customers, while also pushing content out across your social media platforms to help you find additional prospects.
+The software hopes to engage your mailing list to retain existing customers, while also pushing content out across your social media platforms to help you find additional prospects.
 These responsive newsletter templates make small business marketing much more manageable for the typical business owner.
 Prices for the basic package start at just $179, making this an affordable marketing solution for most companies.
 Check out product reviews for yourself!

 By far one of the most robust platforms on the market, Infusionsoft has rightly earned the nickname amongst some as “confusion-soft.”
 Indeed, its features skew towards the more advanced, and the learning curve is particularly sharp, but some six and seven-figure entrepreneurs swear by it.